flowtoolz/flowtoolz.github.io/service/service.md

 ### MyAIDA

 I'm helping the team at the [Costa Digital Unit](http://costadigital.io) rebuild the MyAIDA app for iOS.
-The app lets guests of [AIDA Cruises](https://www.aida.de) see what's going on on their cruise ship, book events chat with each other and more.
+The app lets guests of [AIDA Cruises](https://www.aida.de) see what's going on on their cruise ship, book events, chat with each other and more.

 ### [SanitasActive](https://itunes.apple.com/de/app/sanitas-active/id1140475651)

-A [fitness tracking iOS app](https://itunes.apple.com/de/app/sanitas-active/id1140475651) that I wrote for [Sanitas Grundversicherungen AG](https://www.sanitas.com) as a freelancer at [JLS DIGITAL AG](http://www.jls.ch).
+A [fitness tracking iOS app](https://itunes.apple.com/de/app/sanitas-active/id1140475651) that I wrote for [Sanitas Grundversicherungen AG](https://www.sanitas.com) as a freelancer at [JLS Digital AG](http://www.jls.ch).
 It rewards running, swimming and cycling and supports AppleHealth, Garmin and Fitbit.

 ### [Allianz oneMobile](https://www.allianz.com/de/produkte_loesungen/globale_geschaeftseinheiten/amos/)